 Since 2018, World Cleanup Day has brought together millions of people for the biggest waste collection day in human history.
 In 2018, 17.6 million and in 2019, 21.2 million environment heroes joined in on an epic 36-hour green wave of cleanups across the globe – beginning in New Zealand and traveling around the world before ending in Hawaii.

 For more information on World Cleanup Day go to their page.

-On 15 September, volunteers and partners worldwide will came together to rid our planet of trash – cleaning up litter and mismanaged waste from our beaches, rivers, forests, and streets.
+This year’s World Cleanup Day will take place on September 17th 2022.
+On this day volunteers and partners worldwide again will come together to rid our planet of trash – cleaning up litter and mismanaged waste from our beaches, rivers, forests, and streets.

-Curaçao also joined the World Cleanup Day initiative by forming a local team of caring and committed volunteers and partner organizations with one common goal “A Cleaner Curaçao”.
-Behind the scenes, the following companies, ministries and individuals are worked together organize this nationwide event: Curaçao Clean Up, Curaçao Cares, Coca-Cola Curaçao, Clean Caribbean Coalition; MRC; Dive Curaçao, Curious2Dive, Federashon Otrobanda; Maarten Schakel, Raoul Hoofdman, Selikor, the Ministry of Health, Environment & Nature and the Ministry of Social Development, Labor and Wellness.
+In 2022, Curaçao also joined the World Cleanup Day initiative by forming a local team of caring and committed volunteers and partner organizations with one common goal “A Cleaner Curaçao”.
+Behind the scenes, the following companies, ministries and individuals are working together again this year, to organize this nationwide event: Curaçao Clean Up, Curaçao Cares, Coca-Cola Curaçao, Clean Caribbean Coalition; MRC; Dive Curaçao, Curious2Dive, Federashon Otrobanda; Maarten Schakel, Raoul Hoofdman, Selikor, the Ministry of Health, Environment & Nature and the Ministry of Social Development, Labor and Wellness.